softwareTesting123/DinoDroid/README.md

 ## Run DinoDroid

 1. Open the virtualbox image.
 2. Start an android emulator.
 Wait (for minutes) until it is totally launched.
-Notice that we disable the automated lanuch of emulator in the code in this image because it is so slow.
+Notice that we disable the automated launch of the emulator in this image because it is so slow.

    Use eclipse to launch emulator see [Demo video](https://youtu.be/XP1sAaau8OQ).